 It is nice to share your knowledge and experiences with others on food storage but you need to be careful.

 Members of The Church of Jesus Christ of Latter-Day Saints have been commanded to have a food storage for years but many don't.
-Some don't think it is needed even though the Prophet has told us to do it.
+Some think it is not needed even though the Prophet has told us to do it.
 Some don't know how and don't know how to start.
 Others say they don't have the money to start one.
-But if you are one of those families that do listen and store food remember that you have become a target for those who haven't.
+But if you are one of those families that do listen and store food remember that you have become a target for those who haven't got a food storage.

 Here are my thoughts......